TenSketch/Prabhat/content/about/About_Prabhat.md

 - Compiler and Producer of Rare Creations of Haridasas, Vachanakaaras.
 - Raghavendra has directed several plays for AIR, Central & State Academy and Door Darshan.

+---

 **_Guru Shakuntala R Prabhath:_**

-&emsp; &emsp; Shakuntala R Prabhath is one of Karnataka’s many splendid artists.
+Shakuntala R Prabhath is one of Karnataka’s many splendid artists.
 A classical Bharatanatyam dancer and prime Natuvanar par excellence, Guru.
 Shakuntala is trained in Bharatanatyam style of dance under the renowned guru Smt.
 Narmada.

 Guru.
 Smt.
 Shakuntala, apart from being a Bharatanatyam dancer, is also trained in martial arts, folk dances and yoga.
 A splendid artist and dance choreographer, Shakuntala, has choreographed several dance dramas, plays and dance productions for stage and television.